Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 If the request came from the VPN appliance (e.g. because the VPN is done via IPSEC with EAP), the server adds "uv" in the Authentication Requirements attribute, which triggers an UV action on the client's side.

-The client triggers the Passkey authentication with user verification and responds to the server with the authentication data.
+The client triggers the authentication with the discoverable credential with user verification and responds to the server with the authentication data.
 The server verifies the signature, sends a success indication, the client acknowledges and the server sends an EAP-Success.

-## Authentication with non-residential FIDO keys
+## Authentication with non-discoverable credentials

-In this use case, the FIDO authenticator does not have a Passkey for the Relying Party ID.
+In this use case, the FIDO authenticator does not have a discoverable credential for the Relying Party ID.
 Instead, the server has a list of Public Key Identifiers stored for each username.

 After the initial Authentication Request from the server, the client does not have enough data to trigger the FIDO authentication, so it needs additional information.